vvaidy/Qo-DL/README.md

   -comment COMMENT  Custom comment.
 You can also input "URL" to write the
                     album URL to the field.
 Make sure you wrap this up in double quotes.
+  -embed EMBED          Write album covers to tracks.
+"Y" or "N".
+  -skipcheck SKIPCHECK  Skip check to see if password is a valid MD5 hash.
+"Y" or "N".
 ```
 Qobuz-DL Playlist can also be used via command line, but only supports one option for now.
 ```